transparency-certified/tro-utils/README.md

 2. **Commands**: The script defines several commands, each with its own set of options and arguments.
 The commands include:

-   - `verify`: Verifies that the TRO is signed and timestamped correctly.
+   - `verify-timestamp`: Verifies the RFC 3161 timestamp and GPG signature on the TRO.

+   - `verify-package`: Verifies a replication package (directory or `.zip`) against the hashes stored in an arrangement.

    - `arrangement`: Manages arrangements in the TRO.
 It has subcommands like `add` (adds a directory as a composition to the TRO) and `list` (lists available arrangements in the TRO).